“Have you checked the mailbox?”

 More minutes pass…

-“I heard you toss my mail into the recycling bin,” she says.
+“I watched you toss my mail into the recycling bin,” she says.

 Our recycling bin is a large square box that is coincidentally colored a deep postal blue.
 In the front, near the top is an inviting slot through which I deposit all the mail destined for the big direct marking firm in the sky.

 Using the box is perhaps my greatest daily delight.
-It is where I dispatch everything from insurance offers that cleverly disguise themselves as official looking documents to the breathless prose of extended warranty come-ons – but the bulk of what I so gleefully skim into the trash is the flotsam carried by an endless streams of credit card solicitations.
+It is where I dispatch everything from insurance offers (cleverly disguised as official looking documents) to the breathless prose of extended warranty come-ons – but the bulk of what I so gleefully skim into the trash is the endless streams of credit card solicitations.

 My wife is the exact opposite.
 What I throw away, she stockpiles.

-She not only reads through every flier and shopper that lands in our mailbox – but she holds onto them, building walls of newsprint that transform our sofa into a fortress.
+She not only reads through every flier and shopper that lands in our mailbox – but holds onto them, building walls of newsprint that transform our sofa into a fortress.

 It frustrates me because I make sure I never get junk mail.
 I have been known to snarl and lunge at hapless clerks who are foolish enough to ask for my email or house address.

 “Why don’t you throw that stuff away,” I ask.